 - Over the last decade, the American Medical Association Board of Trustees, the American Academy of Pediatrics, and the American Bar Association have all released reports or resolutions calling on their members to engage in medical-legal partnership activities;

 - The Association of American Medical Colleges is in the middle of a three-year study of the impact of medical-legal partnerships on health equity and developed a suite of tools to evaluate medical-legal partnerships; and

 - More than a dozen other national organizations are advancing the reach of medical-legal partnerships.

-Anecdotal and other early evidence from these first 300 programs and early federal investments demonstrate the impact legal expertise and services can have on individual patients, and hint at the potential for health care and legal professionals to join forces to promote population health.
+Anecdotal and other early evidence from programs and early federal investments demonstrate the impact legal expertise and services can have on individual patients, and hint at the potential for health care and legal professionals to join forces to promote population health.
 But making these collaborative services a normative part of today’s health care system requires an enormous cultural shift.
 That’s where we come in.